pombredanne/perfetto/docs/detached-mode.md

 re-attaching (This is to avoid a race where SIGKILL is sent too early, before the client gets a chance to attach or even register the signal handler).

-No other cmdline arugments other than `--stop` can be passed when using `--attach`.
+No other cmdline argument other than `--stop` can be passed when using `--attach`.

 Examples